 Where Might You Work?

-If you work for yourself, you might create customized clothing for private clients, or you might sell your designs to manufacturers or brands.
+If you work for yourself, you might create customized clothing for private clients or you might sell your designs to manufacturers or brands.
 Keep in mind that you might be expected to travel to keep up on the latest fashion trends and that most employers are located in New York and California.
 Fashion designers will not likely work a traditional eight-hour day job.
 You will be required to work as many hours as it takes to meet deadlines and client schedules.
-This has become the fashion industry standard and it is simply understood and expected by many employees and employers alike.
+This has become the fashion industry standard and it is simply understood and expected by employers and employees alike.
 If you wish to keep more traditional hours, be sure to find an employer who is dedicated to the work-life balance of their employees.

 Fashion Designer: